uktrade/lite-internal-frontend/README.md

 Application for handling internal information in LITE.

+If you find any of this documentation to be out of date, feel free to add a Pull Request to improve further.
 ## Download and setup the project:
   * `git clone https://github.com/uktrade/lite-internal-frontend.git`
   * `cd lite-internal-frontend`